Aranyak-Ghosh/SeniorServer/README.md

 Additionally, the application requires a Matlab runtime.
 More information available [here](https://www.mathworks.com/products/compiler/matlab-runtime.html)

+The project uses a json file which stores credentials to connect to the database and credentials for fitbit credentials (Client ID and Client Secret) called credentials.json.
+Alternatively, the application can also read these variables from environment variables.

 Once all the prerequistes are met, go to the project directory and install all dependencies using the following command on a terminal
 ```
 npm i